Low-memory Krylov subspace methods for optimal rational matrix function approximation: Numerical experiments and comparison to related algorithms

 \end{example}

-At least while while the application error for the Lanczos-OR approximation to the proxy rational matrix function is large relative to the approximation error, then as seen in \cref{eqn:triangle_ineq}, the error in approximating the matrix sign function is similar to the error in approximating the proxy rational matrix function.
-However, as seen in \cref{eqn:reverse_triangle_ineq}, the final accuracy of approximating the matrix sign function is limited by the quality of the scalar approximation.

-We also note that it really only makes sense to use Lanczos-OR-lm with a short-recurrence version of Lanczos, in which case the effects of a perturbed Lanczos recurrence are prevalent.
+At least while the error of the Lanczos-OR approximation to the proxy rational matrix function is large relative to the sign function approximation error, as seen in \cref{eqn:triangle_ineq}, the error in approximating the matrix sign function is similar to the error in approximating the proxy rational matrix function.
+However, the final accuracy is limited by the quality of the scalar approximation.
+Also note that it really only makes sense to use Lanczos-OR-lm with a short-recurrence version of Lanczos, in which case the effects of a perturbed Lanczos recurrence are prevalent.
 In particular, the algorithm encounters a delay of convergence as compared to what would happen with reorthogonalization.
 This is because the example problem's spectrum has many outlying eigenvalues, so the Lanczos algorithm quickly loses orthogonality and begins to find ``ghost eigenvalues'' \cite{meurant_strakos_06,liesen_strakos_13}.